 Tips to become a published EMS author

 There are more opportunities than ever to become a published writer.
-Most authors, both within and outside of EMS, will tell you the key to becoming published is to write, and write often.
+Most EMS1 columnists, as well as authors outside of EMS, will tell you the key to becoming published is to write, and write often.
 Then write some more.